-Then, fill up each glass with 8 oz of mulled cider and pour in 1.5 oz of bourbon.
-P.S- these are the mugs I used from World Market.
+Then, fill up each glass with 8 oz of hot mulled apple cider and pour in 1.5 oz of bourbon.

 Add garnishes & serve:

-This step is totally optional, but I liked to serve my mulled cider with a fresh orange slice or apple wedge and a whole cinnamon stick for a cocktail that looks as good as it tastes.
-However, this really isn’t necessary for the flavor so feel free to skip this step!
+This step is totally optional, but I liked to serve my spiked hot apple cider with a fresh orange slice or apple wedge and a whole cinnamon stick for a cocktail that looks as good as it tastes.
+However, this really isn't necessary for the flavor so feel free to skip this step!